amoghmanral/landmarks/README.md

 ## What it Does

 Landmark Explorer is an intelligent landmark recognition and information retrieval system built on 938 of the world's most popular landmarks.
-For users who want to discover new landmarks or have heard about some destination but can't exactly recall what it is, we allow putting in custom text descriptions and our contrasively fine-tuned CLIP will find the top 5 landmarks matching the query.
-Users can then explore these landmarks through a gallery of images as well as a Q&A interface that gets responses from our RAG-based transformer with Wikepedia-informed context.
+For users who want to discover new landmarks or have heard about some destination but can't exactly recall what it is, we allow putting in custom text descriptions and our contrastively fine-tuned CLIP will find the top 5 landmarks matching the query.
+Users can then explore these landmarks through a gallery of images as well as a Q&A interface that gets responses from our RAG-based transformer with Wikipedia-informed context.
 Users can also upload images to get instant landmark identification with confidence scores.
 Landmark Explorer is a multi-modal system that will enhance users' understanding of the world's most iconic places in a fun, seamless way.

 ## Quick Start

 ### Prerequisites

+- Python 3.10+
+- ~8GB RAM (for transformer model)

-#### Setup
+### Setup

 ```bash
 git clone https://github.com/amoghmanral/landmarks.git